Rowanfield Junior School

 • STAR Reader (Reading Age and Diagnostic)

-However, these assessments should not be used in isolation to form a judgement of a child’s reading.
-All aspects and forms of evidence should be taken into account in order to build a picture and assess against the year group expectations for reading.
-Moderation of reading will take all of these aspects into account.
+However, these assessments are not be used in isolation to form a judgement of a child’s reading.
+All aspects and forms of evidence are taken into account in order to build a picture and assess against the year group expectations for reading.

 Accelerated Reader

-To find the National Curriculum English programmes of study for KS1 and KS2 click here.
+To find the National Curriculum for KS1 and KS1 please click below.